Birmingham Police Department: Chiefs of Police

 Since 1871, there have been 34 appointed chiefs of the Birmingham Police Department.
 W.G.
 Oliver was appointed twice, serving from 1873 to 1875 and again from 1881 to 1882.
 Jamie Moore was the longest serving chief of police in Birmingham Police Department History, serving for 16 years.

 Fallen officers

-Since the establishment of the Birmingham Police Department in 1871, 47 officers have died in the line of duty.
+Since the establishment of the Birmingham Police Department in 1871, 47 officers have died while on duty.